• Aboutus

 AI credit scoring system analyzing borrower financial data with digital risk dashboard.

-As a result, according to industry data, millions of financially responsible consumers are excluded from accessing affordable credit solely because their financial histories cannot be easily categorized within the narrow parameters of traditional credit-scoring models.
-The exclusionary nature of these credit scoring models appears to disproportionately affect young consumers, immigrant populations, and individuals who earn money in non-traditional ways (e.g., through the gig economy).
+According to industry data, millions of financially responsible consumers are denied access to affordable credit because their financial history does not fit within the limited categories used in most traditional credit scoring models.
+In addition, the exclusionary effects of traditional credit scoring models tend to disproportionately affect younger consumers, immigrants, and others who earn money in non-traditional ways (e.g., through the gig economy).

 Summary